|TITLE||Dealing with Conflict Situations|

 |ECTS CREDITS||Not Applicable|

-By the end of this workshop, the doctoral researcher should have:
+By the end of this workshop, doctoral researchers should have:

 - acquired skills to identify conflict situations from the start;